-This is a day in the life story of Luna, who was rescued as a young dog from a life of neglect with her first owners.
+This is a day-in-the-life story of Luna, rescued as a young dog from a life of neglect with her first owners.

 We are writing this large blog piece to get owners to understand the commitment involved in rescuing an abused or behaviour issue pet.
 Often a rescue society doesn’t fully explain the time costs involved because; maybe they simply don’t realise how intense that time-input can be.
 Therefore, we thought it would be good to share a day in the life of a special needs rescue dog.